About the Air Cadet Program at 754 Squadron

 The Squadron was incorporated on January 4th, 1965 and is one of fifty-seven Squadrons in British Columbia and 453 Squadrons in Canada.
 The Squadron is located in Port Moody and covered the Tri-Cities area which includes the municipalities of Port Moody, Coquitlam and Port Coquitlam.
 In 2003, the Squadron was divided and the new 777 Neptune Squadron was created, centered in the Port Coquitlam area.
 In 2016, the Squadron was divided again to form the new 808 Coquitlam Squadron in Coquitlam.
 To find the location of our Squadron visit the Contact Us page.

 The Cadet Training calendar aligns with the schedule of School District 43.
 While requirements differ between each Proficiency Level, training can be broken into 4 categories:

-2. Mandatory support training – consists of training activities outside Wednesday night training, usually on weekends, such as Field Training Exercises, Gliding, Flying, Workshops, etc. Regular attendance at these events is also a requirement for advancing to the next level.
+2. Mandatory support training – consists of training activities outside Tuesday/Wednesday night training, usually on weekends, such as Field Training Exercises, Gliding, Flying, Workshops, etc. Regular attendance at these events is also a requirement for advancing to the next level.

-3. Optional training – includes all extra-curricular teams like band, first aid, marksmanship, biathlon, as well as other activities outside Wednesday training, such as Ski and Snowboard, Kayaking, and Rock Climbing, which are not required to pass to the next level but are fun!
+3. Optional training – includes all extra-curricular teams like band, first aid, marksmanship, biathlon, as well as other activities outside Tuesday/Wednesday training, such as Ski and Snowboard, Kayaking, and Rock Climbing, which are not required to pass to the next level but are fun!

 4. Summer training – cadets can apply for summer training opportunities that are offered free of charge at cadet training centres across Canada.
 Selection is based on the cadet’s performance and attendance throughout the training year.